zoekirsh/basic-sinatra-forms-lab/README.md

 When creating your form, your "Submit" button will need to be identified by an `id` attribute with value of "Submit".
-We're telling this to you now because our test frame work, Capybara, requires buttons to be [findable by an `id`, `title`, or `value` attribute][capybara-click_button].
+We're telling this to you now because our test framework, Capybara, requires buttons to be [findable by an `id`, `title`, or `value` attribute][capybara-click_button].

 4. Handle form submission